Author: Fiona Barton

 Review: The Child by Fiona Barton

-The Child is my first Fiona Barton novel and I am a complete fan now.
-I look forward to reading more books by this author.
+The Child by Fiona Barton is a quick read that will surprise the reader.
 The writing style is crisp, which really keeps the story moving along.
 Also, the characters are well-developed, and interestingly different from one another.
 The Child is a psychological thriller that will definitely keep you guessing right up until the end.

 Mysteries seem to flow better when they are written in a manner that is concise and to the point.
 I love how The Child has quite short chapters that go from one character’s perspective to the next.
 Honestly, the book is hard to put down because of this.
 Once more details are uncovered, you will want to know what the next character is going to do or say.
 This has to be one of my favourite aspects of Barton’s writing.
 It is to the point and captures the reader’s attention.